 - Legal fees incurred from assisting staff and faculty with obtaining H1-B and permanent residency

 - Background checks

-We have a very small budget to cover these items; therefore, it is pertinent that you contact the Office of Human Resources prior to inviting any candidates on campus or committing to any other expenses that would be paid from this fund.
+We have a very small budget to cover these items; therefore, it is required that you contact the Office of Human Resources prior to inviting any candidates on campus or committing to any other expenses that would be paid from this fund.
 Interview budgets will be approved for only one candidate for each position.
+Travel expenses will only be approved for candidates from locations in the US to campus.
 The Office of Human Resources reserves the right to deny reimbursement for any expense that was not pre-approved.
 Please advise your department faculty/staff and your candidates to be economical when making travel arrangements, dinner meetings, lodging reservations, etc. or the department may be asked to share some of the costs.

 Note: Travel budgets for on-campus interviews for non-tenure track faculty will not be approved except in special circumstances and with additional justification.
 Please contact HR for information and required approvals.